Ayushpanditmoto/CollegeReboot/README.md

 English

-This readme describes steps and considerationa for demonstrating the CollegeReboot App.
+This readme describes steps and considerations for demonstrating the CollegeReboot App.